Rooyca/1001M/README.md

 - We have a list of movies in `builder/movies.json`.
 - Everyday a Github Action runs and picks a movie corresponding to the day.
-- The movie is moved to `current.json`.
-- Another Action runs to populate the HTML file with the movie details.
+- The same Action populates the HTML file with the movie details.
-- Finally, the `src` folder is pushed to the `gh-pages` branch.
+- And finally, the `src` folder is pushed to the `gh-pages` branch.
 - The website is hosted using Github Pages.
-[Check it out here](https://rooyca.github.io/1001M).
+You can [check it out here](https://rooyca.github.io/1001M).